-Pandit Madan Mohan Malviya was an Indian Educationist and eminent leader (Notable/Remarkable) for his role in the Indian Independence Movement and the 4th time president of the Indian National Congress.
-Malviya Ji is the founder of Banaras Hindu University at Varanasi.
+Pandit Madan Mohan Malviya Ji (Founder of Banaras Hindu University) was an Indian Educationist and eminent leader (Notable/Remarkable) for his role in the Indian Independence Movement and the 4th time president of the Indian National Congress.
+Malviya Ji is the founder of Banaras Hindu University- The Capital of Knowledge at Varanasi.
 In April 1911, Annie Besant met Malviya and they decided to work for a common Hindu University in Varanasi.
 In 1916 Banaras Hindu University (BHU) was established through parliamentary legislation and today BHU and today BHU or Kashi Hindu Vishwavidyalaya is a prominent institution of learning in India.
-BHU is the Largest Residential University in Asia, which spread over 16.5 Square KM and a student population of 30,000.
+BHU is the Largest Residential University in Asia, which is spread over 16.5 Square KM and has a total strength of 30,000 students.

-Madan Mohan Malviya Completed his L.L.B. from Allahabad University and practiced in Allahabad District Court and the from 1893 practiced at the high court.
+Madan Mohan Malviya Completed his L.L.B. from Allahabad University and practised in Allahabad District Court and from 1893 practised at the high court.
 He soon earned huge respect as one of the most brilliant lawyers of the Allahabad High Court.
-He gave up his legal practice when he was at his pinnacle in 1911 on his 50th Birthday so that he could serve the nation thereafter.
+He gave up his legal practise when he was at his pinnacle in 1911 on his 50th Birthday so that he could serve the nation thereafter.
 Malviya only once again donned his lawyer’s role in 1924, following the Chauri-Chaura incident.
-During British Rule, in Chauri-Chaura incident 176 Indians were sentenced to death but Mahamana saved the life of 155 Indians on the basis of his capability and thesis.
+During British Rule, in the Chauri-Chaura incident, 176 Indians were sentenced to death but Mahamana saved the life of 155 Indians on the basis of his capability and thesis.